Jupyter-Network/Jupyter-Swap/README.md

 # Jupyter-Swap

 These are the official contracts that will be used for [Jupyter Swap](https://jupyter.tech])

+**Warning**
+WIP
+There is still work to do and the contracts are not yet ready for public use Follow this Repository to receive news on the development

 The Jupyter-Swap contracts can be used to setup AMM swaps and corresponding liquidity pools.